West Linn Tidings

 The West Linn Tidings is a weekly newspaper published in West Linn, Oregon, United States, a suburb of Portland.
 It is owned by the Pamplin Media Group.
-It was founded in 1980, and was published by the Lake Oswego Review prior to its purchase by the Pamplin group.

 A 2014 Daily Beast story noted the amusing crime blotter stories in the Tidings as well as the neighboring Lake Oswego Review.
 As of 2017, the Tidings had a partnership with KOIN, a local television station.

+History

+In 1981, Joe Blaha, who worked at Eagle Newspapers, founded the West Linn Tidings.
+In 1987, the newspaper was merged along with the Lake Oswego Review into Times Publishing Co. a subsidiary of The Guard Publishing Co. which owned The Register-Guard.
+The joint venture with Eagle was called Community Newspapers, Inc. The business was sold to Steve Clark in 1996.
+Pamplin Media Group bought the paper along with ten others in August 2000.
+Robert B. Pamplin Jr. sold his newspaper company in June 2024 to Carpenter Media Group.